memphis242/biski64/README.md

 A key test for any random number generator is to see how it performs when its internal state is drastically reduced.
 This allows us to practically test its performance within a test suite like PractRand - to see if its core algorithm is truly sound.

 `biski64` performs exceptionally in this regard.
-Each version passed a volume of data orders of magnitude larger than theoretical limits would predict.

 | biski64 Version  | Total State | Expected Failure Point |	Actual PractRand Result |
 | ------------- | ------------- | ------------- | ------------- |